sestaton/Pairfq/README.md

 In the above command, we specify the `makepairs` positional argument for pairing reads.
 The short arguements are `-f` for the file of forward reads, `-r` for the reverse reads, `-fp` for the file of paired forward reads, `-rp` for the file of reverse paired reads, `-fs` for the file of forward singleton/unpaired reads, and `-rs` for the singleton/unpaired reverse reads.

 The last argument, `--index`, is optional and specifies that an index will be constructed and all computation will be done on disk.
-This is a good thing if you are trying to pair two files of around 500 million reads on a machine with, for example, 8 GB of RAM.
-The computation will be much slower but no memory will be used.
+This is a good thing if you are trying to pair two files of around 50 million reads on a machine with, for example, 8 GB of RAM.
+The computation will be much slower but much less memory will be used.
 If you have a moderate amount of memory and not so many reads, omit this last option, as the processing will go much faster.
 Below are some benchmarks (with and without the `--index`) for makepairs using a file of 10,722,606 forward reads and 10,852,237 reverse reads.

     Command					Time (utime) 	RAM
     pairfq makepairs ...
 20min2s		10.08G
     pairfq makepairs ... --index        ~5hr		1.4G

 These figures should be taken with caution, as they will vary depending on the machine and obviously, the amount of data being processed.